-Cleaning a kettle with vinegar
+How to descale a kettle with vinegar

 Fill the kettle up to ¾ capacity with a solution of equal parts water and white vinegar.
 Bring the kettle to the boil and then turn it off (if it doesn’t do so automatically) and allow the mixture to stay in the kettle for up to 30 minutes.
 Pour away the liquid after use, rinse out the kettle with fresh water and then boil the kettle once or twice on full capacity to make sure that there is no lingering taste of vinegar.

 - Find more ways to clean with vinegar in our guide.